Getting there and away

 Update by jmwesby (1)

 Written on 22nd March, 2011

 Have an update or correction?

 Once you're in your hotel on the harbour, everything is accessible on foot, including the beaches.
-You can tour the island by motor-taxi -- rates are very negotiable, but think in terms of 30,000 dong per hour -- and you can also rent a motorbike yourself for US$4-5 a day -- but that's not a 24-hour day.
-There's nothing legal or official about these rentals -- you'll just be renting some guy's bike from him for the day, and the police frown upon westerners driving around after dark, so the driver will generally want the bike back by sunset.
+You can tour the island by motorbike taxi -- rates are very negotiable, but think in terms of 100,000 VND per hour.
+You can also rent a motorbike yourself for 80,000 to 100,000 VND a day from numerous places in Cat Ba town.
+Mountain bikes are also available.

 Have an update or correction?